5000, Clinical Guidelines

 Information for Parents of Children

-Chapter 161, Health and Safety Code, Subchapter T also requires hospitals, birthing centers, physicians, nurse-midwives, and midwives who provide prenatal care during gestation or at delivery to pregnant people on Medicaid to provide them, and additional parent(s) or other adult caregiver(s), with a resource guide for the infant including information about the development, health and safety of a child from birth until age five.
+Chapter 161, Health and Safety Code, Subchapter T requires hospitals, birthing centers, physicians, nurse-midwives, and midwives who provide prenatal care during gestation or at delivery to pregnant people on Medicaid to provide them, and additional parent(s) or other adult caregiver(s), with a resource guide for the infant.
+This includes information about the development, health and safety of a child from birth until five years.
 The resource guide must provide information about medical home, dental care, effective parenting, child safety, importance of reading to a child, expected developmental milestones, health care and other resources available in the state, and selecting appropriate childcare.

-A Parent’s Guide to Raising Healthy, Happy Children is available through Texans Care for Children.
+A Parent’s Guide to Raising Healthy, Happy Children (PDF)

 Dental Clinical Policy